dipscope/TypeManager.TS/README.md

 TypeManager.applyTypeConfiguration(User, new UserConfiguration());
 ```

-As you can see now our `User` class defined without decorators.
-Instead you have to call `TypeManager` method and provide `TypeConfiguration` related to `User` type.
+As you can see now our `User` class has been defined without decorators.
+Instead, you call the `TypeManager` method and provide `TypeConfiguration` related to the `User` type.

-No matter what style of configuration you have chosen the next step is to call serialize methods of `TypeManager` with providing a type and data you want to process.
+No matter what style of configuration you have chosen, the next step is to call the serialize and deserialize methods of `TypeManager`, providing a type and the data you want to process.

 ```typescript
 import { TypeManager } from '@dipscope/type-manager';